 Working surfaces and equipment can be swabbed with sterile PCR grade water and the swab placed in a tube with a minimal amount of PCR grade water.
 Following a brief incubation period, including vigorous shaking using a vortex and centrifugation, the same volume of liquid of water from the swab is added to a PCR reaction to test for the presence and contamination that my result in DNA amplification.

+Protein extraction

+Protein-based methods are in general less succesptible to contamination than PCR-based methods, as proteins are more labile than DNA.
+Protein extraction is normally carried out by grinding the sample directly in the extraction buffer.
+A portion of that liquid is either left to settle, or filtered to provide the test portion.
+Care should be taken that liquid extract does not splash or come into contact with gloves and surfaces, such that it can contaminate other samples.

 DNA Extraction

-DNA is extracted from seed using a combination of approaches as listed in module 3.
+DNA is extracted from seed, grain or plant parts using a combination of approaches as listed in module 3.
 The DNA extraction area is considered a “dirty” environment, meaning that there is potential to for contamination to take place.
 Care must therefore be taken to ensure that good laboratory practice is followed to minimize potential cross contamination between samples as they are processed in this area.

 PCR mastermix set-up